queuing4oranges/react2023-color-generator/README.md

 #### Form Component

-In the Form component, set up a color state value and a form with an two input fields (color and text).
+In the Form component, set up a color state value and a form with two input fields (color and text).
 Set up a handleChange function to update the color state value and a handleSubmit function to add the color to the list.

 [HTML Color Input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color)